Bleeding Gums After a Dental Cleaning

 Improper Flossing

 If you don’t floss regularly or if you’re using improper flossing techniques, your gums may be more prone to bleeding during a dental cleaning.
 Flossing helps remove plaque and debris between the teeth and along the gum line.
-When this debris is not removed regularly, it can lead to gum irritation and bleeding during cleaning.
+When this debris isn’t removed regularly, it can cause gum irritation and bleeding during cleaning.

 Medications

 Certain medications, such as blood thinners, can increase the likelihood of bleeding gums.
-If you are taking any medications, it’s important to inform your dentist so they can take appropriate precautions during your cleaning.
+If you’re taking any medications, let your dentist know so they can take appropriate precautions during your cleaning.

 What to Do About Bleeding Gums After a Dental Cleaning